icopy-site/awesome/docs/awesome/awesome-crypto-papers.md

 To the extent possible under law, author has waived all copyright and related or neighboring rights to this work.tps://creativecommons.org/publicdomain/zero/1.0/)

+To the extent possible under law, author has waived all copyright and related or neighboring rights to this work.tps://creativecommons.org/publicdomain/zero/1.0/)

 To the extent possible under law, author has waived all copyright and related or neighboring rights to this work.